-- Silver Sneakers: Also developed by AARP, Silver Sneakers is one of the most well-known senior exercise programs on the market.
+Silver Sneakers: Also developed by AARP, Silver Sneakers is one of the most well-known programs offering exercise for seniors on the market.
 With more than 13,000 gyms and 60 healthcare plans involved, this program provides access to an extensive network of gyms and fitness classes that are ideal for seniors, at no extra cost to you.

-- EnhanceFitness: Through this program, more than 500 locations across the country offer hour-long exercise classes led by a certified instructor, who guides the group of participants through a series of aerobic, strength, balance and flexibility exercises.
+EnhanceFitness: EnhanceFitness is a program that offers “state-of-the-art, community health promotion programs designed especially for older adults.”
+Through this program, more than 500 locations--including senior centers, YMCAs, churches, parks and recreation sites, and affordable housing and retirement communities--across the country offer hour-long exercise classes led by a certified instructor, who guides the group of participants through a series of aerobic, strength, balance and flexibility exercises.

-- The Y’s Active Older Adults Program: This program features a variety of senior exercise programs, ranging from swimming to gentle pilates and yoga classes.
+The Y’s Active Older Adults Program: This program features a variety of exercise classes for seniors, ranging from swimming to gentle pilates, to chair yoga, and more.
 This program is not offered at all YMCAs, however, so be sure to check your local YMCA (or use the Age-Friendly Facilities and Services locator) for availability.

-When it comes to senior fitness, including a variety of exercises in your daily routine is a key component in helping you maintain your mobility, and the gym is the perfect place to do so.
-Not only will you have access to certified fitness trainers and instructors, but it also has all the equipment and classes you’ll need to create a balanced workout regiment featuring the four types of exercises:
+When it comes to senior fitness, including a variety of exercises in your daily routine is a key component in helping you maintain your mobility.
+The gym is the perfect place to just that.
+Not only will you have access to certified fitness trainers and instructors, but you will also have access to all the equipment you’ll need to create a balanced workout regiment featuring these four types of exercises:

-- Strength: Lifting weights is a great way to strengthen your muscles, but be sure to have a certified fitness trainer or instructor nearby to spot you.
+Strength: Lifting weights is a great way to strengthen your muscles, but if you are new to exercise, be sure to have a certified fitness trainer or instructor nearby to spot you.
 If you don’t feel comfortable lifting weights, resistance bands are a great alternative.
-You can also use your own bodyweight to do these stretches and experience the benefits of strength training.
+You can also use your own bodyweight to do these stretches and still experience the benefits of strength training.

-- Aerobic: By increasing your breathing and heart rate, aerobic senior exercise programs strengthen your heart, lungs and circulatory system.
-At the local gym for seniors, you could enjoy a walk or jog on the treadmill, a swim in the pool, or maybe even a ballroom dancing class.
+Aerobic: By increasing your breathing and heart rate, aerobic senior exercise programs strengthen your heart, lungs and circulatory system.
+At a gym, you can get an aerobic workout by taking a walk or jog on the treadmill, a swim in the pool, or maybe even a Zumba or ballroom dancing class.

-- Flexibility: Doing flexibility exercises will not only stretch your muscles, but it will also help you perform simple tasks you do in your daily life, like tying your shoes.
-Luckily, most gyms and senior fitness centers offer yoga classes, which is one of the best flexibility exercises.
+Flexibility: Doing flexibility exercises will not only stretch your muscles, but it will also help you perform simple tasks you do in your daily life, like tying your shoes.
+Luckily, most gyms and senior fitness centers offer yoga classes, which is one of the best flexibility exercises for seniors.